Become an affiliate partner and earn attractive commission.

 Your Co-worker

-Two young employees discussing information and taking notes
+Two young employees discussing information and taking notes, one of the sources of support for Learning and Development

 Another important source of support for your learning and development would be your co-workers.
 Just like your manager, they can guide you to meet your career goals and provide feedback on your performance.
 You might also be able to learn from their decision-making process and strategies.